MuhammadEasa/MuhammadEasa/README.md

 - 👋 Hi, I’m @MuhammadEasa
-- 👀 I’m working in C# asp.net MVC and .net core from 3 years
+- 👀 i have 2+ years of experience in asp.net mvc and asp.net core
-- 🌱 I’m currently working with austrilian company web app consulting
+- 🌱 I’m currently working with austrilian company (web app consulting)
 - 💞
 - 📫 How to reach me MobileNO: 00923355646356 email: eisakhankhurram420@gmail.com